Scorn (video game): Reception

 Scorn received "mixed or average" reviews, according to the review aggregator Metacritic.
 Though praised for its puzzles and art direction, Scorn faced frequent criticisms for its combat, which many reviewers felt was tedious and unnecessary.
-PC Gamer US described the game as a surreal horror adventure, which with "the striking visual feast of the alien capital, accompanied by mournful audio, practically moved me to tears.
+PC Gamer US described the game as a surreal horror adventure, and said:

+"the striking visual feast of the alien capital, accompanied by mournful audio, practically moved me to tears.
 It was so strange and wonderful, and seemed to hint at some greater mystery at the heart of Scorn".

-Conversely, they criticized sometimes unclear gameplay and the checkpoint system.
+Conversely, they sometimes criticized unclear gameplay and the checkpoint system.

 Alessandro Barbosa of GameSpot praised Scorn for its interesting setting and aesthetic, but heavily critiqued it for its "frustrating combat, unbalanced puzzles, and unforgiving checkpoints", feeling they made the game "an infuriating slog".

 Writing for IGN, Leana Hafer described the game as "a relentlessly unsettling delve into Hell with dreadful combat", adding "combat itself is dreadful, and I don't mean that in a good way", though applauding its "macabre art direction" and puzzles.
 Hafer concluded Scorn would have been a better experience had most if not all of the combat been removed, feeling it "[worked] against the exploration and puzzle-solving aspects".

 Electronic Gaming Monthly's Michael Goroff echoed the combat complaints, believing it "[felt] more annoying than tense", but kept the game from "feeling like a walking simulator".
 Goroff commended the exploration and puzzle aspects working together with the overall horror tone of the game, saying "everything in Scorn seems built around the simple desire of making players feel like they’re somewhere new" and considered it to have captured the "horrified and disturbed, exhilarated and intrigued" experience of a nightmare.